PixelOwl/.NET/README.md

 ### **Phase 4 - Standards and Error Handling**

- When we work as part of a team, we usually need to adhere to coding standards.
-Let's have a look at how we can enforce some of the most basic standards and adding error handling.
+Good error handling will save you a lot of headaches later as well as time.
+The same goes for coding standards.
+When working as part of a team, it is good practice to adhere to coding standards so that the team can switch between each other's code seamlessly.
+Let's have a look at how we can enforce some of the most basic standards and add error handling.

 Overview
 - [ ] [Error Handling](https://web.microsoftstream.com/video/5fcd4c8a-4e7b-41ac-9836-d1366da97c82?channelId=fe5bc582-9acb-4952-9b71-b29aab0bc9e9)